G. de P. — Will you please come to order. I am now ready to answer questions.

 G. de P. — And this means that the rate of vibration, due to some cause or other, whatever it may be, is rapidly and suddenly slowed down, so that an electron, or more than one of the electrons, or a portion of the electron, in the atom probably leaves the atom in an explosion so to say — disappears in a burst of light.

-I might call your attention, Companions, in passing, to the fact that following the law of universal and analogical similarity in nature's operations, this same thing sometimes happens to and in the planets circling around the sun.
+I might call your attention to the fact that following the law of universal and analogical similarity in nature's operations, this same thing sometimes happens to and in the planets circling around the sun.
 The reverse also takes place: just as an atom will capture another electron when it is electron hungry, and thus change its polarity, so can a solar system, our own, for instance, capture a wandering cosmic body.
 When that body is so captured, it changes the polarity of the solar system.
 Neptune is such a case, and Uranus also is such a case.

-Concerning this new planet 'X' I have not been able to get facts enough about it yet properly to answer any questions about it.
+Concerning this new planet "X" I have not been able to get facts enough about it yet properly to answer any questions about it.
 My feeling is that it also is a capture, from the few items or bits of news I have read about it.
-This planet 'X' is not counted in the esoteric astrology at all — at any rate I have seen no mention made of it.
+This planet "X" is not counted in the esoteric astrology at all — at any rate I have seen no mention made of it.

 G. de P. — Yes it is.
-My own impression is this: because cremation was almost universally practised by all civilized peoples and by most barbarian people up till a few tens of thousands of years ago, practically all the human relics that are found by our delving and digging explorers belong to savage tribes who buried their dead, or to savages who lost their lives in battle or by hunting wild beasts, or to those who died from some sudden sickness while on a journey, or something like that.
+My own impression is this: because cremation was almost universally practiced by all civilized peoples and by most barbarian people up till a few tens of thousands of years ago, practically all the human relics that are found by our delving and digging explorers belong to tribes who buried their dead, or to men who lost their lives in battle or by hunting wild beasts, or to those who died from some sudden sickness while on a journey, or something like that.

 I want to say something, however, with regard to HPB's statement that our present Aryan race is about a million years old.
 Please do not let that statement, true as it is, mislead you, on account of your own minds misconstruing her statement.
 It is true that our own present fifth or so-called Aryan race, as a race of its own type, and utterly separate in type, from other races, is about a million years old.
 But actually as a race it is much older than that.
 It is some four or five millions of years old, counting from its beginnings.